HomeStage and TheaterThe Intergalactic Nemesis

 The Intergalactic Nemesis

-“It’s pretty simple and spectacular all at the same time,” Jason Neulander explains of The Intergalactic Nemesis.
+“It’s pretty simple and spectacular all at the same time,” Jason Neulander explains of the concept.
 “Three actors standing at vintage microphones voice all the characters, a Foley artist stands at a huge table filled with toys and gadgets to create all the sound effects, a pianist performs a symphonic cinematic score, all while more than 1,250 individual comic book panels flash on a huge screen to tell the story visually.
 Add in the fact that the story is both funny and filled with surprises and you end up with a spectacle that really takes people places they’ve never been before.”

 The idea for The Intergalactic Nemesis was initially conceived by fellow Austin resident Ray Colgen, who approached Neulander about developing a science-fiction radio serial to be performed live on stage in 1996.
 Neulander ran with the idea, putting together a writing team to craft the scripts and an audio engineer – Buzz Moran – to both come up with the sound effects and record each performance.